-The Chairman and the Group CEO are separate persons.
-Mr Simon Israel's appointment as Chairman is a non-executive appointment totally separate from the office of the Group CEO, which is held by Mr Phang Heng Wee, Vincent.
-The roles of Chairman and the Group CEO are deliberately kept distinct through a clear division of responsibilities to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.
-There is no family relationship between the two.
+The roles of Chairman and Group CEO are served by separate persons.
+Mr Simon Israel's appointment as Chairman is a non-executive appointment totally separate from the office of Group CEO, which was held by Mr Phang Heng Wee, Vincent until he ceased to be Group CEO with effect from 21 December 2024.
+These two roles are deliberately kept distinct through a clear division of responsibilities to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.
+There is no family relationship between Mr Simon Israel and Mr Phang Heng Wee, Vincent.